 Many of the hospitals and health providers that are engaging in some form of telehealth are also impacted positively by the 340B Drug Discount Program.
 Telehealth services are often restricted to patients located in rural areas and in specific settings such as a hospital or physician office.
 These rural area hospitals and rural health clinics are also the settings in which the 340B Program is providing great value.
 In certain circumstances, 340B savings can be extended to practitioners who are engaging in telehealth but must be intertwined properly to meeting all compliance requirements.
 When properly used together, these two programs can provide great health care at an affordable cost to patients that have limited access to it.

-If you would like to learn more about how telehealth and the 340B Drug Discount Program used in conjunction can increase patient care, please call Blue & Co., LLC and speak with one of our 340B experts.
+If you would like to learn more about how telehealth and the 340B Drug Discount Program can be used in conjunction to increase patient care, please contact us to speak with one of our 340B experts.